 Celebrating 75 Years of the Marshall Plan in Berlin

-The George C. Marshall European Center for Security Studies along with the George Marshall Fund of the United States held an event to celebrate the 75th anniversary of the signing of the Marshall Plan in Berlin, March 28.
+The George C. Marshall European Center for Security Studies along with the German Marshall Fund of the United States held an event to celebrate the 75th anniversary of the signing of the Marshall Plan in Berlin, March 28.

 “75 years ago, George Marshall laid the foundation for success and changed the destiny of European nations after a devastating World War II,” said Marshall Center’s Ambassador-in-Residence Eric Nelson in his remarks.
 “It was a Zeitenwende of that time.”